The "Pouring Cold Water" Move: Are Your Words Guilty of 水を差す?

 空気を読む (Kuuki wo Yomu - Reading the Air): This is the "superpower" every Japanese person is expected to have.
 It's the ability to sense the mood and general atmosphere of a situation and act accordingly.
 Someone who does

-is a prime example of a "KY" (Kuuki Yomenai) person—someone who can't read the air. -
+水を差すis a prime example of a "KY" (Kuuki Yomenai) person—someone who can't read the air. -

 和 (Wa - Harmony): The Japanese place a high value on group harmony.
 Maintaining a pleasant, positive atmosphere is often prioritized over debating a stark, objective truth.
 A comment that is

-, even if factual, is seen as selfish because it places an individual's opinion or fact above the harmony of the group.
+水を差す, even if factual, is seen as selfish because it places an individual's opinion or fact above the harmony of the group.

-isn't disliked because they are wrong, but because they are socially clumsy and lack empathy.
+In other words, a person who does 水を差す isn't disliked because they are wrong, but because they are socially clumsy and lack empathy.

 🚒 Oops, I Poured the Water!
 How Do I Fix It?